SystemCo/pizza_delivery_simulator/readme.md

     * Extracted audio files for animated intro
     * Made title and map background display in their respective states
     * Added logic for title button to darken when hovered over
+    * Make sure only one background displays at a time

+* Completed In: April 2025
+    * Make buttons dim when and only when mouse is hovering over them.

 ### Lesslie
 * Completed In: February 2025